emiyl/dsi.cfw.guide-archive/guide/installing-hiyacfw.md

 - Installing homebrew applications to the Home Menu
 - Launching blocked flashcards on later versions

-## What you need
+## Requirements
 - The latest release of [Python 3](https://www.python.org/downloads/){:target="_blank"}
-  - You should already have this from previous sections
+  - You should already have this from previous section
 - An SD card that is 2GB or smaller, or a larger SD card that is partitioned to be 2GB or smaller
 - The latest release of [twlnf](https://github.com/Jimmy-Z/twlnf/releases){:target="_blank"}
 - The latest release of [HiyaCFW](https://github.com/Robz8/hiyaCFW/releases)
 - [NUSDownloader](/assets/files/NUSDownloader.zip)
 - A NAND backup taken from your device, with the NO$GBA Footer
   - twlnf will create this footer automatically when it makes a backup
+  - You should already have this backup from the previous section
 - [Helper scripts for HiyaCFW installation](/assets/files/hiyacfw_helper.zip)

 ## Preparation